sofrel-group14/termux-app/dd2480/report.md

 Axel added 2 tests, did manual CCN calulations, added instrumentation to one function, added one refactoring plan (4).
 Is aiming for P

 Andreas added 2 tests, did manual CCN calculations, added instrumentation to one function, added one refactoring plan, and is aiming for P.

+Yannis added 4 test, did manual CCN calculations, added instrumentation to one function, made a refactoring plan and executed it.
+He is aiming for P+.